Why Amazon Prime Membership Is a Waste of Money

 - Lightning deals: I never impulse buy.
 If I'm buying something, I like to think about it beforehand.
 I don't like any scheme like Amazon or Groupon has that encourages impulsivity.
 Unless of course the thing I'd been hoping to get anyway shows up on sale.
 But as an anime fan, nothing I wanted from Amazon ever came up on a Lightning deal.

-- According to CNET: "Amazon Prime lets you add premium video subscriptions -- Starz, Showtime, and so on -- to your Prime Video viewing umbrella."
+- Premium video subscriptions: According to CNET: "Amazon Prime lets you add premium video subscriptions -- Starz, Showtime, and so on -- to your Prime Video viewing umbrella."
 I did not do this, because I'm broke.
 Also, Prime Video had a crappy selection.
 If you have a Starz, Showtime, or HBO subscription, you're better off with just that by itself.
 And why would it need to be "under" your Prime umbrella?
 Like they think my brain can't handle viewing videos on two whole websites?
 Unless they want to give me a discount to Showtime or HBO, they can fuck right off with that.

 Their Selection of Music, Movies, and TV Was Disappointing